Sakhra, Ajloun

 Sakhra (صخرة) is a residential area located in the Qaṣabah 'Ajlūn District in Ajloun Governorate, Jordan.
 It serves as the center of a sub-district that bears its name Sakhra Sub-district which includes six other localities.

-Population and Services
+Population and services

 Sakhra is considered one of the largest population centers in Ajloun Governorate.
 According to the 2015 census, its population was estimated at 16,667.

+History

+In 1596 it appeared in the Ottoman tax registers named as Sahra, situated in the nahiya (subdistrict) of Bani al-Asar, part of the Sanjak of Hawran.
+It had 27 households and 18 bachelors; who were Muslim, and 15 households and 2 bachelors, who were Christian.
+The villagers paid a fixed tax-rate of 25% on agricultural products; including wheat (5000 a.), barley (1800 a.), summer crops (900 a.), vineyards/fruit trees (1000 a.), goats and bee-hives (1200 a.), and for "winter pastures" (1010 a.).
+The total tax was 10,910 akçe.
+1/3 of the revenue went to a waqf.

 Economy

 The area's economy and residents’ livelihoods rely mainly on agriculture, trade, and government employment.